marina-sam14/Transformers-Text-Classification/README.md

-# Project Title
-BERT Fine-Tuning and Hyperparameter Tuning for Sentiment Analysis

 ## Overview
 This project aims to fine-tune a pre-trained BERT model for sentiment analysis, with a focus on hyperparameter tuning.
 The primary objectives include optimizing the model's task-specific layers and determining the number of frozen BERT encoder blocks.
 The tuning process is conducted on the development subset of the dataset to enhance performance.